maic76/keyword-test/README.md

 | https://www.hairclippersclub.com/6-best-pubic-hair-trimmers-for-men-women/ 	| 2020-10-05 21:43:12 	| 2020-10-05 21:43:12 	|
 | https://care.ladieshaircaring.com/pubic-hair-trimmer/                      	| 2020-10-05 21:43:12 	| 2020-10-05 21:43:12 	|

+## Retrieving the data using the REST API
 With this data, users should be able to get a single record from the database when searching by URL, example:

 - When searching for `www.nytimes.com`, `nytimes.com` or `nytimes.com/wirecutter/reviews/best-pubic-hair-trimmer/` user should a get database result from the API like: